Adavidss/BookFilm/README.md

 ---

-**Remember**: This is a tool for personal use.
-Keep it simple, keep it hackable, keep it useful.
-No AI hype needed.
+**Note**: This is a personal project for tracking books and TV shows with Goodreads-like features.
+All data is stored locally in your browser.